cindy-fang/Inventory-Tracker/README.md

 4. Run npm i request express hbs json2csv fs router require path mongodb to be safe about installing all dependencies :)
 5. Run npm start on the current directory
 6. Open localhost:3000 on your browser (any is fine)
+7. log in with credentials: username = user, password = 12345

 For Replit: